GoogleChromeLabs/tooling.report/tests/hashing/subtests/avoid-cascade/index.md

 This is an asset!
 ```

 The build produces four JavaScript bundles and a text file, all with hashed URLs.
 There should be bundles for the `index.<hash>.js` and `profile.<hash>.js` "routes", another for their `logCaps()` dependency, and a fourth for `lazy.js`.

-To pass this test, all hashes should be collected in a map file or module loader, and no hashes should appear in any of the bundles.
+To pass this test:

+- The output files must be hashed.
+- A change to `some-asset.txt` should only change the hash of it's output file.
+- A change to `utils.js` should only change the hash of it's output file.
+- No other files should change content, except a file containing some form of loader or map.
+- A forever-cached entry point should still pick up the new `some-asset.txt` and `utils.js`.

 [import map]: https://github.com/WICG/import-maps